Wild quotient surface singularities whose dual graphs are not star-shaped: Generalities on wild quotient singularities

 Let $G$ be a finite group acting on a regular local noetherian ring $A$.
 Then the invariant ring $R=A^G$ is a normal local noetherian ring, and the ring extension $R\subset A$ is finite.
 If the induced $G$-action on $X=\Spec(A)$ is free in codimension one, the ring $R$ and its spectrum $Y=\Spec(R)$ are called \emph{quotient singularity}.
 Note that we do not assume that our rings contain fields.

 At various places it will be convenient to use the \emph{characteristic exponent} of a field; recall that this is 1 if the field has characteristic zero, and equal to the characteristic of the field otherwise.
 A quotient singularity $R$ is called \emph{tame} if the order of $G$ is prime to the characteristic exponent $p\geq 1$ of the residue field $k=A/\maxid_A$.
-The situation becomes particularly simple if $A$ is the complete local ring of a complex manifold: By results going back to H.\ Cartan \cite{Cartan 1957}, the group $G$ acts linearly on a suitable regular system of parameters.
+The situation becomes particularly simple if $A=\O_{X,x}^\wedge$ is a complete local ring for a point $x\in X$ on a complex manifold: By results going back to H.\ Cartan \cite{Cartan 1957}, the group $G$ acts linearly on a suitable regular system of parameters.
 If $G$ is abelian, one may diagonalize simultaneously, and the situation is easily described in terms of toric varieties.

 A quotient singularity $R$ is called \emph{wild} if the order of $G$ is not prime to the characteristic exponent of the residue field.
 Many properties of tame quotient singularities do not hold true: First of all, it is unclear whether or not \emph{resolutions of singularities} exists in higher dimensions.
 Next, wild quotient singularities are usually not \emph{Cohen--Macaulay}.
 This was first observed by Fossum and Griffith \cite{Fossum; Griffith 1975}, and studied in more detail by Ellingsrud and Skjelbred \cite{Ellingsrud; Skjelbred 1980}, for groups $G$ acting on polynomial rings by permutation of the indeterminates.